 Recognizing that time constraints and personal obligations may make a full semester study abroad experience impossible for many students, Community College of Philadelphia has developed several non-traditional short-term programs to help students experience different cultures.
 These programs range from one to four weeks in length and offer noncredit or credit experiences.
-Recent programs have included a noncredit study tour of Mayan culture in and around Mérida, Mexico during spring break.
-Summer program offerings include an intensive language program in Costa Rica, an archaeology program in Belize, and a one-week experience in locations such as Turkey, China and India following enrollment in a humanities course.
+For information on current study abroad programs please visit the Study Abroad website.